Since 1934, Kern Medical has been training residents and

 General Medicine Wards

-The Internal Medicine Ward and Inpatient Consultation Rotation occurs at Kern Medical.
+The General Medicine Wards and Inpatient Consultation service take place at Kern Medical.

 Intensive Care Unit

-The Critical Care Rotation occurs at the Intensive Care and Direct Observation Units of Kern Medical.
+Critical Care training occurs in the Intensive Care and Direct Observation

 Ambulatory Care